ritchie46/ritchievink.com/content/post/arima.md

 $$ X\_t = c + \epsilon_t + \sum\_{i=1}^{p}{\phi\_i X\_{t - i}} + \sum\_{i = 1}^q{\theta\_i \epsilon\_{t-i}} $$

 We see that the model is based on white noise terms, which we don't know as they come from a completely random process.
 Therefore we will use a trick for retrieving quasi-white noise terms.
 First, we will train the **AR(p)** model and then we will take the residuals as $\epsilon\_t$ terms.
+Note that this will lead in an estimation of an **ARIMA** model.
+We could estimate the error terms $\epsilon$ more accurate by iteratively training the **ARIMA** model and update the residuals.
+For now, we accept the quasi-white noise method.
 With these white noise terms, we can start modelling the full **ARIMA(q, d, p)** model.

 Below we've defined the `ARIMA` class which inherits form `LinearModel`.
 Because of this inheritage, we can call the `fit` and `predict` methods from the parent.